jphalimi/PythonForMIC/Doc/library/atexit.rst

 .. sectionauthor:: Skip Montanaro <skip@pobox.com>

+.. versionadded:: 2.0

-The :mod:`atexit` module defines functions to register and unregister cleanup functions.
+The :mod:`atexit` module defines a single function to register cleanup functions.
 Functions thus registered are automatically executed upon normal interpreter termination.
-The order in which the functions are called is not defined; if you have cleanup operations that depend on each other, you should wrap them in a function and register that one.
-This keeps :mod:`atexit` simple.

-Note: the functions registered via this module are not called when the program is killed by a signal not handled by Python, when a Python fatal internal error is detected, or when :func:`os._exit` is called.
+Note: the functions registered via this module are not called when the program is killed by a signal, when a Python fatal internal error is detected, or when :func:`os._exit` is called.

+.. index:: single: exitfunc (in sys)

+This is an alternate interface to the functionality provided by the ``sys.exitfunc`` variable.

+Note: This module is unlikely to work correctly when used with other code that sets ``sys.exitfunc``.
+In particular, other core Python modules are free to use :mod:`atexit` without the programmer's knowledge.
+Authors who use ``sys.exitfunc`` should convert their code to use :mod:`atexit` instead.
+The simplest way to convert code that sets ``sys.exitfunc`` is to import :mod:`atexit` and register the function that had been bound to ``sys.exitfunc``.

-.. function:: register(func, *args, **kargs)
+.. function:: register(func[, *args[, **kargs]])

    Register *func* as a function to be executed at termination.
 Any optional arguments that are to be passed to *func* must be passed as arguments to